kyomivandenoetelaarr/genereerjewachtwoord/README.md

 (Checking passwords can give wrong answers, so always use the password generator)

 # What is a good password?
-Selecht all of the things ( Hoofdletters,Kleine letters,Cijfers,Speciale tekens)
+Select all of the things ( Hoofdletters,Kleine letters,Cijfers,Speciale tekens)

 (Easy to remember doesn't always work)
 # What meaning the things i can select?